rthrbrs/styleguide/docs/numbers.md

 ### Ticker

-Convert all currencies to U.S. dollars or euros, placing the currency symbol before the amount, followed by B, M, or thousands: **€5B, €10M, $65,000**.
+Convert all currencies to dollars or euros, placing the currency symbol before the amount, followed by B, M, or thousands: **€5B, €10M, $65,000**.